talister/photometrypipeline/doc/functions.rst

                              considered; the default is `high`; see
                              the `Source Extractor`_ manual section on
                              internal flags for details.
+   :param -rerun_registration: (optional) for some data, the image
+                               registration has to be run twice; this option will rerun the registration step, if not all frames registered successfull during
+			       the first try.
    :param images: images to run `pp_register` on

    `pp_register` automatically calls :func:`pp_extract` to identify